Find Nursing Colleges

 SNHU Registered Nursing Bachelor’s Program

-For the most recent academic year available, 10% of registered nursing bachelor's degrees went to men and 90% went to women.
+For the most recent academic year available, 15% of registered nursing bachelor's degrees went to men and 85% went to women.
+The typical registered nursing bachelor's degree program is made up of only 13% men.
+So male students are more repesented at SNHU since its program graduates 2% more men than average.

 undefined